Default: port 8080, all detectors enabled

 • Custom rules (recompiled on reload)

-• Timeout and retry counts
+• Timeout, connect timeout, and retry counts

 • port and bind (graceful rebind — in-flight requests complete on the old address)